luchiansienna/CreditAgricoleAPI/README.md

 **CreditAgricole.Services** - contains 2 main services : ProductPrices and ProductList

-**CreditAgricole.WebSocketService** - an implementation of the websocket wrapper that sends the product prices every second
+**CreditAgricole.WebSocketService** - an implementation of the websocket wrapper that sends the product prices every second.
+I am using the System.Net.WebSockets library to create the websocket connection, Dispose method and a cancellationToken to securily stop and clean the connection.

 **CreditAgricole.Web** - the web app that serve these 2 controllers: ProductListController and WebSocketController